 - Are you happier than you were a year ago?

-But try to avoid the pitfall of judging yourself too harshly for your answers.
-You’ve made it to another year, and that’s plenty.
+But try to avoid judging yourself too harshly for your answers.
+You’ve made it to another year, and that’s a reason to celebrate.

-If you find that your mood hasn’t improved much over the last year, consider making an appointment with your doctor or talking to a therapist.
-You might be dealing with depression or even an underlying physical condition that’s impacting your mood.
+If you find that your mood hasn’t improved much over the last year, consider talking with a doctor or mental health professional.
+You might be dealing with depression or even an underlying physical condition that’s affecting your mood.

-People change, so think about where you’re heading and consider if that’s still where you want to go.
-There’s no shame in changing your game.
+People change, so try thinking about where you’re heading and consider if that’s still where you want to go.
+There’s no shame in changing your plans.

 Let go of any goals that no longer serve you, even if they sound nice on paper.

-You hear it all the time, including several times in this article, but your physical and mental health are closely intertwined.
+You’ve likely heard this before, including several times in this article.
+Your physical and mental health are closely intertwined.

-As you build habits to improve your happiness, make sure to follow up with routine appointments to take care your body:
+As you build habits to improve your happiness, it’s important to follow up with routine appointments to help take care your body, such as:

-- see your primary care physician for an annual physical
+- seeing a primary care physician for an annual physical

-- see your dentist for an oral exam and follow up as recommended
+- seeing a dentist for an oral cleaning and dental exam, and follow up as recommended

 Sometimes, offering forgiveness or dropping a grudge is more about self-care than compassion for others.